• Recipe Index

 Why You'll Love This Recipe

-• Easy recipe: This date cake recipe can't get any easier.
-All you need is a few basic ingredients and a little bit of time to prepare the batter and bake the cake.
+• Easy recipe: This date cake recipe is as easy as it gets.
+You only need a few basic ingredients and a little time to prepare the batter and bake the cake.

 • Moist and flavorful: It's deliciously moist thanks to the combination of dates and applesauce.
-While warm spices like cinnamon and cardamom pair so well with the natural caramel flavor of dates.
+Warm spices like cinnamon and cardamom pair well with the natural caramel flavor of dates.

-• Adaptable: Add crunchy walnuts or top of the cake with sugar powder—plenty of options to make this date cake yours.
+• Adaptable: You can add crunchy walnuts or top the cake with sugar powder—there are plenty of options to make this date cake yours.

 Ingredients & Notes